markdownlint/markdownlint/RULES.md

       * Nested list item indented by 2 spaces

-Rationale: indending by 2 spaces allows the content of a nested list to be in line with the start of the content of the parent list.
+Rationale: indending by 2 spaces allows the content of a nested list to be in line with the start of the content of the parent list when a single space is used after the list marker.

 ## MD009 - Trailing spaces